-North Dakota hosted over 120 international visitors from more than 10 countries as part of the Big Iron International Visitors Program, the portion of the Big Iron Farm Show connecting international equipment buyers with North Dakota businesses.
-The International Visitors Program (IVP) ran Sept.
-13-15 and was organized by the North Dakota Trade Office (NDTO) with the cooperation of the U.S. Commercial Service.
-Since 2007, the NDTO’s Big Iron IVP has brought over 950 international guests to North Dakota.
+North Dakota hosted over 75 international visitors from 15 countries as part of the Big Iron International Visitors Program, the portion of the Big Iron Farm Show connecting international equipment buyers with North Dakota businesses.
+The International Visitors Program (IVP) was held Sept.
+11-14 and is organized by the North Dakota Trade Office (NDTO) in cooperation with the U.S. Commercial Service.